Aiden017/AD-Task-1/AD-Task-1/readme.md

 ### Key Components

-- Character Pages (Vergil, Nero, Dante, V)
+- Character Pages (Vergil, Nero, Dante, V) in their own folders (e.g., `VergilPage/Vergil.php`)
-- Battle Log Pages for each character
+- Battle Log Pages for each character in the same folder (e.g., `VergilPage/VGbattlelog.php`)
-- Themed CSS for each character and log
+- Themed CSS for each character and log, located in each character's `assets/css` folder
-- Local MP3 background music with controls
+- Local MP3 background music with controls, using the main `assets/Mp3` directory
 - Responsive and visually consistent layouts
 - PHP-based page structure
+- Central landing page: `index.php` in the project root

 ### Technology